-For the first time ever, Scientists from University of California, San Diego School of Medicine, have created functional human Alzheimer’s neurons in a dish.
+For the first time ever, scientists from the University of California, San Diego School of Medicine, have created functional human Alzheimer’s neurons in a dish.
 The stem-cell-derived neurons could play a major role in unraveling the mechanisms underlying Alzheimer’s disease and researchers hope to use the living cells as a tool for developing and testing drugs to treat the neurodegenerative disorder.

 Led by researchers at the University of California, San Diego School of Medicine, scientists have, for the first time, created stem cell-derived, in vitro models of sporadic and hereditary Alzheimer’s disease (AD), using induced pluripotent stem cells from patients with the much-dreaded neurodegenerative disorder.